awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

 # Command Completion<a name="cli-configure-completion"></a>

-On Unix\-like systems, the AWS CLI includes a command\-completion feature that enables you to use the **TAB** key to complete a partially typed command\.
-On most systems, this feature is not automatically installed so you need to configure it manually\.
+On Unix\-like systems, the AWS CLI includes a command\-completion feature that enables you to use the **Tab** key to complete a partially typed command\.
+On most systems, this feature isn't automatically installed, so you need to configure it manually\.

-To configure command completion, you must have two pieces of information: the name of the shell you are using and the location of the `aws_completer` script\.
+To configure command completion, you must have two pieces of information: the name of the shell you're using and the location of the `aws_completer` script\.

 **Amazon Linux**
 Command completion is automatically configured and enabled by default on Amazon EC2 instances that run Amazon Linux\.